 There isn't much modern music that grabs my attention these days.
 I do still discover new music on a regular basis but I have to go backwards to do so - backwards in time that is.
 That is where all the good stuff is.

-I grew up with scratchy 78RPM's, skirling church congregations and juke box needles touching down on vinyl with a thunk, hiss and click.
+I grew up with scratchy 78RPM's, skirling church congregations and juke box needles crashing down on vinyl.
 Imperfection in music is part of life, part of the essence of the experience.
 Where possible, I have taken the recordings below from original acetate or vinyl without any processing to "clean it up."
 It is as close as possible to the sound of that time.

 "The Three Bells (The Jimmy Brown Song)" - Les Compagnons De La Chanson - 78RPM Columbia (UK) D.B.
 2697, 1950